 Online Writing Groups (via Zoom)

-For those who prefer to join from home, online groups run over Zoom in small, confidential circles.
-You’ll need a quiet space, a notebook or document to write in, and a reliable internet connection.
+Online groups run over Zoom in small, confidential circles.
+You’ll need a quiet space, something to write in, and a reliable internet connection.
 The structure and tone are the same as in-person groups, with room for writing, sharing, and reflection from wherever you are.

 In-Person Writing Groups (Bromley, South East London)

-If you’re local to Bromley or able to travel, in-person groups meet in my private psychotherapy office.
-The space is calm, comfortable, and thoughtfully held.
-There’s tea, quiet, and a table big enough for pens, paper, and presence.
-Writing together in person brings a quiet kind of connection that many find grounding and rich.
+In-person groups meet in my private psychotherapy office in Bromley, South East London.
+The space is calm and comfortable.
+There’s tea, quiet, and enough room for pens, paper, and presence.
+Writing together in person brings a quality of connection that many people find grounding.

 Bringing Writing Spaces to You

-I also offer therapeutic writing groups for organisations, charities, festivals, and other curious collectives who’d like to bring this kind of space into their own setting.
-Whether it’s a community centre, a workplace wellbeing programme, or a room full of humans who’ve been through a lot and could use a notebook and a bit of quiet, I’m happy to come to you.
-If that sounds like something your group might warm to, do get in touch via the contact page, I promise there’s no automatic mailing list and absolutely no glitter pens (unless specifically requested).
+I also offer therapeutic writing groups for organisations, charities, festivals, and other settings where this kind of space might be useful.
+Whether it’s a community centre, a workplace wellbeing programme, or a room full of people who’ve been through a lot and could use a notebook and some quiet, I’m happy to come to you.
+Get in touch via the contact page, there’s no automatic mailing list, and no glitter pens unless specifically requested.